Hack-With-Suraj/OpenCS/README.md

 OpenCS is more than just a curriculum—it’s a testament to the power of self-learning and open-source collaboration.
 By following this roadmap, learners can gain the equivalent knowledge of a full bachelor's degree in Computer Science, develop real-world expertise, and become industry-ready.

 *   💰 **Cost:** Nearly all course materials are available for free.
 Some platforms (e.g., Coursera, edX) may charge for graded assignments, certifications, or exams, but financial aid options are available.

-📢 **Final Thought:** As OpenCS evolves, it will continue to empower self-learners worldwide, making world-class CS education accessible to everyone, for free. 🚀

 # Curriculum